Raychen21311/SMART-Test-Example2/README.md

 # Patient Health Dashboard
 **SMART on FHIR Patient Health Data Integration App** [🔗](https://raychen21311.github.io/SMART-Test-Example2/)

 This project is dedicated to building a patient-centered medical data integration solution using the HL7 FHIR international standard and the SMART on FHIR App framework.
 By enabling cross-institutional data exchange and intuitive visual monitoring, it addresses the pain points of clinical data fragmentation.
+As an open-source initiative, we welcome developers and healthcare institutions to freely use, modify, and extend its capabilities.

 ## 📋 Project Overview

 This application aims to solve the problem of fragmented medical information, allowing healthcare professionals or patients to quickly browse comprehensive longitudinal records stored on FHIR servers through a single interface.
 The system not only provides physiological data trends but further integrates care plans and insurance utilization.

 ### Core Features
 * **Data Trends Overview**: Automatically fetches `Observation` resources to plot long-term trends for indicators such as blood pressure, BMI, body temperature, heart rate, and pain scores.